 How long should I hold Bitcoin?

-Most long-term holders think in terms of 4+ year cycles at minimum, with many planning to hold for 10+ years or indefinitely.
+Most long-term holders think in terms of 4+ year cycles at minimum, with many planning for 10+ years or indefinitely.
 The four-year framework aligns with Bitcoin's halving cycle, which has historically driven major price appreciation.
-Anyone who has held Bitcoin for at least four years from any purchase date in history has been in profit.
-The longer your time horizon, the more likely you are to see positive returns and the less impact short-term volatility has on your outcome.
-Many of the most successful Bitcoin holders describe their strategy simply: "Buy and never sell."
-That does not mean they will hold forever in all circumstances, but it reflects a mindset where selling is the exception, not the rule.
+Anyone who held Bitcoin for at least four years from any purchase date in history ended up in profit.
+The longer your time horizon, the more likely you are to see positive returns and the less impact short-term volatility has.
+Many successful holders describe their approach as "buy and never sell."
+That does not mean they hold forever in all circumstances, but selling is the exception.

 Is it too late to start a long-term Bitcoin position?

 Bitcoin has been declared "too late" at $1, $100, $1,000, $10,000, and $50,000.
-Each time, the people who ignored those warnings and bought anyway were rewarded by the passage of time.
-Whether it is too late depends entirely on your time horizon and expectations.
-If you expect 10x returns in a single year, it is probably too late for that.
+Each time, buyers who ignored those warnings were rewarded by the passage of time.
+Whether it is too late depends on your time horizon and expectations.
+If you expect 10x returns in a single year, probably yes.
 Bitcoin is no longer an obscure experiment.
 But if you are thinking 5-10 years, the historical pattern suggests otherwise.
 Bitcoin's total addressable market as a global store of value, potential reserve asset, and settlement network is still a fraction of what it could be.
-Many long-term holders believe the current price will look like a bargain in retrospect, just as every previous price level does today.

 Should I hold Bitcoin on an exchange or in my own wallet?

 For long-term holding, self-custody in your own wallet is strongly recommended.
-Exchanges can be hacked, freeze accounts, or go bankrupt, and all three have happened repeatedly throughout Bitcoin's history.
-A hardware wallet costs $60-150 and gives you full, sovereign control over your Bitcoin.
+Exchanges can be hacked, freeze accounts, or go bankrupt, and all three have happened repeatedly.
+A hardware wallet costs $60-150 and gives you full control over your Bitcoin.
 No one can freeze it, seize it, or lose it except you.
 The few hours spent learning self-custody is worthwhile for any serious long-term holder.
-The only scenario where keeping Bitcoin on an exchange makes sense is if you are actively trading, which, as we have discussed, most long-term holders should avoid anyway.
+The only scenario where keeping Bitcoin on an exchange makes sense is if you are actively trading, which most long-term holders should avoid.

 What if Bitcoin drops 50% after I buy?

 It probably will at some point.
-A 50%+ drawdown has occurred in every single Bitcoin market cycle without exception.
-This is normal, not a sign that something is broken.
-It is the price you pay, literally, for the outsized long-term returns that Bitcoin has historically delivered.
-Long-term holders plan for this reality by only investing money they will not need for years, by using dollar-cost averaging to reduce the impact of any single purchase, and by continuing to accumulate at lower prices during drawdowns.
-The holders who have done the best over Bitcoin's history are not the ones who avoided every crash.
-They are the ones who kept buying through them.
+A 50%+ drawdown has occurred in every Bitcoin market cycle without exception.
+This is normal.
+It is the price of the outsized long-term returns Bitcoin has historically delivered.
+You prepare for this by only investing money you will not need for years, by using dollar-cost averaging to reduce the impact of any single purchase, and by continuing to accumulate at lower prices during drawdowns.
+The holders who have done best over Bitcoin's history are the ones who kept buying through crashes.

-Ready to put a long-term strategy into practice?
 Use our Investment Simulator to model different accumulation approaches over historical periods.
 Plan your regular purchases with the DCA Calculator.
-Or figure out how much to allocate from each paycheck with the Paycheck Calculator.
+Figure out how much to allocate from each paycheck with the Paycheck Calculator.
 Visit our glossary to understand terms like self-custody, seed phrase, and cold storage.